Ishaan75/Cardio-Vascular-Disease-Prediction/README.md

 # Cardio-Vascular-Disease-Prediction
-Prediction of cardiovascular disease accurately helps in prevention of a heart attack and thus it can be a life saviour.
+Prediction of cardiovascular disease using machine learning algorithms accurately helps in prevention of a heart attack and thus it can be a life saviour.